-Inkjet printers that offer photo printing will usually do so at sizes up to a full page, while dedicated photo printers may be limited to 4 x 6 prints or smaller.
+Snapshots or larger?
+Inkjet printers that offer photo printing will usually do so at sizes up to a full-page, while dedicated photo printers may be limited to 4 x 6 prints or smaller.
 If larger prints are what you want, then no pocket printer will do – you need a desktop inkjet printer.

-Photo-capable all-in-one printers can be had for as little as $60 (£45/90 Australian dollars) for inkjet models, but more-professional printing options can scale up to hundreds of dollars.
+Price: Photo-capable all-in-one printers can be had for as little as $60 (£45/AU$90) for inkjet models, but more-professional printing options can scale up to hundreds of dollars.
 Smaller portable photo printers feature battery power and smartphone connectivity and generally sell for around $100 (£77/AU$70).

 How we test photo printers

-We also measure the time taken for every print, beginning the timer from the moment we hit "print" until the final photo is ejected from the printer.
-We do this for both individual prints and batches of multiple photos to get clear measurements of how long printing actually takes in various circumstances.
+Print speed measures the time it takes to print, from the moment we hit "print" until the final photo is ejected from the printer.
+We do this for single photos and batches of several prints to get a good feel for how long printing takes in a variety of circumstances.

-In addition to print quality and speed, we also calculate the cost of printing.
-By dividing the estimated yield of each cartridge or refill, we can determine the average cost for each individual page or photo print.
+Cost of printing is notoriously difficult to estimate for photos, which will use widely varying amounts of ink and color depending upon the image being printed, but we do our best to provide realistic estimates.
+By dividing the manufacturer's estimated yield of each cartridge or refill, we can determine the average cost for each individual page or photo print.
 Where high-capacity ink cartridges and value-priced packages are available, we make sure to include those in our calculations.